How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: EXPERIMENTS RESULTS

 \subsection{Environments}

-To demonstrate the adversarial robustness of modern behavior cloning algorithms, we consider a set of common benchmarks shown in Figure~\ref{fig:robomimic_envs}.
-The tasks of Lift, Can and Square are taken from Robomimic \cite{Mandlekar2021WhatMI}, where the state-of-the-art frameworks such as Diffusion Policy and LSTM-GMM have been shown to have a nearly 100\% success rate in non-adversarial settings.
-All 3 tasks Lift, Can and Square have a 7d action space with 84x84 image observations.
-We also consider the Push-T environment, first introduced by \cite{florence2021implicit} and then subsequently used by Diffusion Policy ~\cite{chi2023diffusionpolicy} and VQ-BET ~\cite{Lee2024BehaviorGW}.
+To test the adversarial robustness of modern BC algorithms, we consider a set of common benchmarks shown in Figure~\ref{fig:robomimic_envs}.
+Lift, Can and Square are tasks taken from Robomimic \cite{Mandlekar2021WhatMI}, where the state-of-the-art frameworks such as Diffusion Policy and LSTM-GMM have been shown to have a nearly 100\% success rate in non-adversarial settings.
+All three tasks---Lift, Can and Square---have a 7D action space with 84x84 image observations.

-\textbf{Lift} is a simple task where a robot arm must lift a small cube from a table surface.
-The task tests basic pick-and-place capabilities and serves as an entry-level benchmark.
+\textbf{Lift} is a task where a robot arm must lift a small cube from a table surface.
 Success is determined by elevating the cube above a threshold height.
-Initial cube poses are randomized with z-axis rotation within a small square region at the table center. \textbf{{Can}} requires the robot to transfer a soda can from a large source bin into a smaller target bin.
+Initial cube poses are randomized with z-axis rotation within a small square region at the table center.

+\textbf{{Can}} requires the robot to transfer a soda can from a large source bin into a smaller target bin.
 This task presents increased difficulty over Lift due to the more complex grasping requirements of the cylindrical can and the constrained placement target.
-The can's initial pose is randomized with z-axis rotation anywhere within the source bin. \textbf{{Square}} is a high-precision manipulation task where the robot must pick up a square nut and insert it onto a vertical rod.
+The can's initial pose is randomized with z-axis rotation anywhere within the source bin.

+\textbf{{Square}} is a high-precision manipulation task where the robot must pick up a square nut and insert it onto a vertical rod.
 This task significantly increases complexity by requiring precise alignment and complex insertion dynamics.
-The nut's initial pose is randomized with z-axis rotation within a square region on the table surface. \textbf{{Push-T}} is a contact-rich manipulation task where the robot must guide a T-shaped block to a fixed target location using a circular end-effector.
-We use the vision-variant of Push-T with 2-dim action space and $3$x$96$x$96$ image observation.
-The task requires precise control of contact dynamics, as the robot must strategically apply point contacts to maneuver the block along the desired trajectory.
-Unlike pick-and-place tasks, success depends on understanding and exploiting the complex dynamics of planar pushing.
-We evaluate using RGB image observations augmented with end-effector proprioception.
-Initial positions of both the T-shaped block and the end-effector are randomized to ensure learned policies must generalize across different pushing strategies.
+The nut's initial pose is randomized with z-axis rotation within a square region on the table surface.
+Initial positions of both the square-shaped block and the end-effector are randomized to ensure learned policies must generalize across different pushing strategies.